syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 RectangleF bounds = new RectangleF(0, result.Bounds.Bottom + 90, graphics.ClientSize.Width, 30);

-//Draw a rectangle to place the heading in that region.
+//Draws a rectangle to place the heading in that region.

 graphics.DrawRectangle(solidBrush, bounds);

-//Create a font for adding the heading in the page
+//Creates a font for adding the heading in the page

 PdfFont subHeadingFont = new PdfStandardFont(PdfFontFamily.TimesRoman, 14);

-//Create a text element to add the invoice number
+//Creates a text element to add the invoice number

 PdfTextElement element = new PdfTextElement("INVOICE " + id.ToString(), subHeadingFont);

 element.Brush = PdfBrushes.White;

-//Draw the heading on the page
+//Draws the heading on the page

 result = element.Draw(page, new PointF(10, result.Bounds.Bottom + 98));

 string currentDate = "DATE " + DateTime.Now.ToString("MM/dd/yyyy");

-//Measure the width of the text to place it in the correct location
+//Measures the width of the text to place it in the correct location

 SizeF textSize = subHeadingFont.MeasureString(currentDate);

 PointF textPosition = new PointF(graphics.ClientSize.Width - textSize.Width - 10, result.Bounds.Y);

-//Draw the date using DrawString method
+//Draws the date by using DrawString method

 graphics.DrawString(currentDate, subHeadingFont, element.Brush, textPosition);

 PdfFont timesRoman = new PdfStandardFont(PdfFontFamily.TimesRoman, 10);

-//Create text elements to add the address and draw it to the page.
+//Creates text elements to add the address and draw it to the page.

 element = new PdfTextElement("BILL TO ", timesRoman);